Top Gear challenges: Icelandic rally expedition in second-hand British cars

-Chris and Paddy head for Iceland to do rally expedition using second-hand British cars bought for less than £2,000.
-Chris:rally-spec Vauxhall Chevette, Paddy: Rolls-Royce Silver Shadow.
-Freddie: Range Rover Classic (could not participate because of a close contact).
+Harris and McGuinness headed for Iceland to do a rally expedition using second-hand British cars bought for less than £2,000.
+Harris: rally-spec Vauxhall Chevette, McGuinness: Rolls-Royce Silver Shadow.
+Flintoff: Range Rover Mk1 (Flintoff could not participate because of COVID-19).

 At sand drag racing, they raced against The Stig in a Range Rover.
-Chris won due to the Vauxhall's light weight, earning himself a parachute ride.

-Chris complained about the Chevette's engine and tire noise, as well as the straight-cut gears.
-They then had do some strongman challenges, where Chris and Paddy narrowly won.
+Harris won due to the Vauxhall's light weight, earning himself a parachute ride.
+Harris complained about the Chevette's engine and tire noise, as well as the straight-cut gears.
+They then had do some strongman challenges, where Harris and McGuinness narrowly won.